k88hudson/git-flight-rules/README.md

 $ git clean -fd
 ```

-`-x` will also remove all ignored files!
+`-x` will also remove all ignored files.

 <a href="i-want-to-discard-specific-unstaged-changes"></a>
 ### I want to discard specific unstaged changes